This guide is a #wiki, you are free to edit/update it using the icon in the bottom right corner of this post.

 Delays to support and the impact on returns within the 14 day cooling-off period / warranty period / etc.

 In case delays do occur to your support ticket - there’s no need to panic, just let support know you have an issue within the relevant period of time.
+As long as you submitted your support ticket within the 14 days period or within the warranty period, Fairphone will proceed with the necessary steps.

 For example, in the case of returns for a refund in the first two weeks after you received the phone: It’s sufficient to notify them that you want to return the phone for a refund within those two weeks.
 Whilst we’re on this subject: the 14 days cooling-off period is for you to decide whether you’re happy with your purchase - it is not the same thing as warranty (which runs for longer).
 There is a special procedure if the phone doesn’t work when you receive it (dead on arrival; DOA), in which case a 14 day period to report it also applies, but your right to a repair lasts longer (see also the returns policy).